Refrigerator Power Draw by Type

 Adding solar to keep your fridge running indefinitely?
 The <a href="/solar/how-many-batteries-for-solar-system">solar battery count calculator</a> sizes a complete off-grid system.

 The key to accurate fridge runtime calculations is the duty cycle — not the nameplate wattage alone.
 Measure your fridge's actual duty cycle with a kill-a-watt meter for the best estimate, or use 35-40% as a starting point for indoor use and 50-60% for warm environments.
+If you want your fridge to run indefinitely on solar, the solar panel and battery sizing calculator designs a system that recharges faster than the fridge drains.

 Last updated: